hendricius/the-sourdough-framework/README.md

 that it will reach more people all over the world without budget constraints.

-If you would like to contribute financially to the project you can do so via my [ko-fi page.](https://breadco.de/book)
+If you would like to contribute with a small donation you can do so via my [ko-fi page.](https://breadco.de/book).
+This will help me to cover costs related to running the-bread-code and allow me to work more updates for this book.

 ## Links